 (More about the rest of Bearden's life here, both before and after his service.)

-Works from the Museum's collection by artists who were influenced by the Harlem Renaissance movement will be exhibited at HMA between February 6 and April 17, 2016 .
-Artists will include Elizabeth Catlett, Romare Bearden, Jacob Lawrence, Sharif Bey, Juie Rattley III, Kara Walker and more.
+Works from the Museum's collection by artists influenced by the Harlem Renaissance movement were exhibited at HMA between February 6 and April 17, 2016.
+Artists included Elizabeth Catlett, Romare Bearden, Jacob Lawrence, Sharif Bey, Juie Rattley III, Kara Walker and more.
 (Links connect to HMA blog posts about each artist.)

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since our blog's inception in March 2015.